AxiSEMunity/AxiSEM3D/doc/Installation.md

 $ wget -c https://gitlab.com/libeigen/eigen/-/archive/master/eigen-master.tar.gz -O - | tar -xz
 ```

 This will create `eigen-master` under the current directory.
-You can download and decompress
+You can place the

 <strong>NOTE</strong>: AxiSEM3D requires Eigen 3.3.9 or above, but the current stable version is 3.3.7 (up to July 22, 2020).
 Therefore, the above step is essential even you have installed Eigen using a package manager such as anaconda or pip.